hpolkowski/basher/README.md

 This app uses sbt, so to run it simply use command $ sbt "run N" where N is the number of posts to save.

 File path is set in application.conf.

+There are no statistics implemented, because all crawling is asynchronous.